 When nurturing a product over the mid-to-long term, the lab-type model holds a decisive advantage.
 Unlike the contract-type model, where additional estimates are generated with every specification change, the lab-type allows for flexible scope adjustments at a fixed monthly rate.

-Comparing only the monthly unit price can lead to misjudging the actual project cost.
+Comparing only monthly unit rates can lead to misjudging the actual project cost.
 Please confirm the following items in advance.

 It's no exaggeration to say that 80% of the success or failure of offshore development depends on partner selection.
 Here, we explain the selection criteria based on Thailand-specific circumstances.